cdapio/cdap/cdap-docs/reference-manual/source/characters.rst

   will all be converted to ``dataset_my_dataset``

 Names should be carefully constructed to avoid any collisions as a result of conversion.

+Note that if you configure the Hive table name using the ``explore.table.name`` property (see :ref:`Data Exploration <data-exploration>`), then the value of that property is used literally; that is, no prefix is added and no character conversion takes place.